 This is a visual representation of the account structure with two users, three servers, and one Group.

 In this example:

-If Example Group is deleted, everything becomes part of the base organization
+If the Example Group is deleted, everything becomes part of the base organization.

 Managing Account Security

-Account Settings also allows you to manage your passwords and trusted login locations.
+Account Settings allows you to manage your passwords and trusted login locations.

 Userful Manager uses IP-based two-factor authentication.
 When logging in from a new public IP address, you will receive an email notification with a one-time authentication code and a prompt to enter that code.
-The code is not case sensitive.
+This code is not case-sensitive

-Trusted Login Locations lets you manage saved locations.
-Userful Manager stores only the most recent 5 locations, and will delete the oldest when a sixth login location is verified.
+Use this to manage your saved locations.
+Userful Manager stores only the most recent 5 locations, and deletes the oldest when a sixth login location is verified.

 In addition to IP-based 2FA, Userful Manager accounts can only have one active login at a time.
-Any new logins will log out the previous session.
+Any new logins are logged out of the previous sessions.